USFWS/ak-md-profiles/README.md

 The mdEditor defaults to the "Full Profile" when a metadata record is first created, displaying all available menus and data entry fields.

-When editing a record, a [Profile Seletion](https://guide.mdeditor.org/tutorial/editor-window-parts/primary-navigation.html#profile) field is displayed on the mdEditor [Primary Navigation Bar](https://guide.mdeditor.org/tutorial/editor-window-parts/primary-navigation.html).
+When editing a record, a [Profile Selection](https://guide.mdeditor.org/tutorial/editor-window-parts/primary-navigation.html#profile) field is displayed on the mdEditor [Primary Navigation Bar](https://guide.mdeditor.org/tutorial/editor-window-parts/primary-navigation.html).
 A selected profile will remain associated with metadata record unless changed during a subsequent edit session.

 For more information see the mdEditor [Core Profile Definitions](https://adiwg.github.io/mdProfiles/) page.

+See the [List of Alaska Profiles](ak-profile-list) for the current profile URL's.

 # Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->